The Trustees

 As the founder of the Clevedon Valley Music Foundation Trust, Gina has a vision for Clevedon and the surrounding areas to bring high quality entertainment to local communities and to provide both established and emerging artists performance and experiential possibilities.

 Born and raised in rural Auckland, Gina enjoys a living on a small farm in Ness Valley with her extended family near the beautiful village of Clevedon.
 She grew up in a family full of engineers and developed a slightly deviant interest in drag-racing, rally cars, hot rods and Rock’n’Roll.
-This was fortunately balanced out by the elegance and decorum of her lovely mother and grandmother!
+This was fortunately balanced out by the elegance and decorum of her lovely mother and a gentile grandmother!

 Delia Cook